instagram

 A line graph with time on the x-axis and altitude on the y-axis.
 The dots appear to go up and down, over and over, as x increases.

-• Was it helpful to switch from a scatter plot to a line graph?
-Why or why not?
+• Was it helpful to connect the dots to form a line graph?

 • Yes - it was difficult to see the pattern until we added the line!